Deep Identity-aware Transfer of Facial Attributes: Deep CNNs for Identity-aware Attribute Transfer

-\textbf{Identity loss.}\quad The identity loss is introduced to guarantee that the generated image has the same or similar identity with the input image.
-Due to identity is a high level semantic concept, it is not proper to define identity loss by forcing two images to be exactly the same in pixel domain.
-In our model, we define the squared-error loss on CNN feature representations, resulting in our perceptual identity loss.
+\textbf{Adaptive perceptual loss.}\quad The adaptive perceptual loss is introduced to guarantee that the transfer result keeps the same or similar identity with the input image.
+Due to identity is a high level semantic concept, it is not proper to define identity-aware loss by forcing two images to be exactly the same in pixel domain.
+Instead, we define the squared-error loss on the feature representations of the discriminator, resulting in our adaptive perceptual loss.